developer-zebra/developer-zebra-site/src/stagenow/4-0/stagingprofiles/index.md

 ### Navigating the Wizard
 Following are tips for navigating through the Wizard.

 Click on the sections of the primary banner (e.g., StageNow Config, RD Config) to view that section.
-Note that you must complete each section in order before you can click ahead to the next section.
+Note that section must be completed before clicking ahead to the next section.

 <img alt="image" style="height:100px" src="../images/banner.jpg"/>
 _Click image to enlarge; ESC to cancel_.
 <br>

-You can also use the Back button to return to the previous section and the Continue button to proceed to the next section.
+Use the "Back" button to return to the previous section and the "Continue" button to proceed to the next section.

 <img alt="image" style="height:100px" src="../images/backcontinue.jpg"/>
 _Click image to enlarge; ESC to cancel_.
 <br>

 Similarly, click on the oval buttons in the secondary banner to view that sub-section.
-You must also complete each sub-section before clicking ahead to the next one.
+Each sub-section must be completed before clicking ahead to the next one.

 <img alt="image" style="height:100px" src="../images/bubbles.jpg"/>
 _Click image to enlarge; ESC to cancel_.